Skip to main content

 Map Navigation From Objectives

-Location links inside Objectives route through the canonical map interaction contract documented in gd-shell-screen-model.md § Map Interaction Contract.
-A Location chip click is equivalent to a left-click on that Location on the map: it selects the Location and updates the compact or wide panel state.
-Double-clicking the chip is equivalent to a double-click on the Location (focus, zoom, open the full-mode planning board).
+Territory links inside Objectives route through the canonical map interaction contract documented in gd-shell-screen-model.md § Map Interaction Contract.
+A Territory chip click is equivalent to a left-click on that Territory on the map: it selects the Territory and updates the compact or wide panel state.
+Double-clicking the chip is equivalent to a double-click on the Territory (focus, zoom, open the full-mode planning board).
 Objectives does not bypass the canonical interaction contract with a dedicated drill-in surface.